 There Has Been a Critical Error on Your Website resolved

 Like any other technology, you never know when anything may go wrong with your website.
 A tiny glitch may bring the whole website down, and cause you untold anxiety.
-As is our custom, we give you simple nontechnical solutions to the ‘There Has Been a Critical Error on Your Website’ error.
+As is our custom, we give you simple nontechnical solutions to the Critical Error on Your Website problem.

 What caused the critical error on our end?